gperdrizet/llm_detector/notes/03-cloud_run_deployment.md

 ERROR: (gcloud.beta.run.services.replace) spec.template.spec.containers: Revision template should contain exactly one container with an exposed port.
 ```

 Nope - Ok, I really don't think that Cloud Run is the way to do this.
 We are spending too much time trying to work around limitations of the service.
 Agatha is not some simple node.js web app.
 It's a fully engineered custom feature engineering and inference pipeline.
 Looks like it's gonna be GKE for us.
 But it still bothers me that I can't get the flask API up - it's listening.
-Let's try one more time with tne new image.
+Let's try one more time with the new image.
 I'd at least like to see an error complaining that it can't contact redis.
 At least that way, we would know that we are doing everything right-ish.

 ## 4. One last shot: Agatha API, stand-alone